 A study of the theory and best practices involved in conducting physically-dispersed engineering team collaboration.
 Student teams will apply e-Engineering concepts using a distributed product engineering scenario.
 Course module topics include project management, virtual teaming, distributed collaborative tools, and scenario-specific engineering skills.
 Prerequisites: junior standing.

 ENGN 401.
 Fundamentals of Engineering Review.
 1 Credit.

 This course prepares the engineering and engineering technology students for the Fundamentals of Engineering Examination.
-Prerequisites: junior standing.
+Prerequisites: Senior standing.

 ENGN 402.
 Introduction to Engineering Design for Teachers.
 3 Credits.

 This course is for K-12 teachers seeking endorsement.
 No credit will be given to students pursuing majors in the College of Engineering and Technology.
 The major focus of this course is to expose students to the design process, research and analysis, teamwork, communication methods, global and human impacts, engineering standards, and technical documentation.
 Topics include engineering design process, modeling, sketching, measurement, statistics and applied geometry, engineering drawing standards, CAD solid modeling, reverse engineering, consumer product design innovation, graphic design and virtual design teams.
 Prerequisites: MATH 211 and PHYS 111N.

 This course is for K-12 teachers seeking endorsement.
 No credit will be given to students pursuing majors in the College of Engineering and Technology.
 Scalar methods and free body diagrams are employed in the analysis of discrete and distributed force systems and their application to bodies in external equilibrium.
 Friction, moment of inertia, and center of gravity are also included.
 Prerequisites: MATH 211.

 ENGN 404.
 Introduction to Fluids for Teachers.
 3 Credits.